nskybytskyi/nskybytskyi.github.io/education.md

   - jpeg decoder;

-  - a framework for parallel execution of some code;
+  - framework for parallel execution of some code;

-  - a clang tool (styleguide checks and dictionary support).
+  - clang tool (styleguide checks and dictionary support).

 - Machine Learning I: